SMACAcademy/learn_argocd/argocd_sync_reconcile_update.md

 # Modify the Application Reconciliation Timeout in Argo CD

-## By changing the confi map argocd-cm
+## By changing the config map argocd-cm

 ```
 kubectl describe configmaps argocd-cm -n argocd